jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ![security-saas-choose-secure-score-main-instance](https://github.com/user-attachments/assets/606226ed-de53-4214-8655-f657ea8b887f)

-## Intergrate with Power Automate for alerting
+## integrate with Power Automate for alerting

 ↩️ I leverage Sentinel 🛡️ + Logic apps over power automate but the option is there within Policies to add action to trigger power automate